4 Toxic Relationship Patterns You Need to Know

 Yes, you can save your relationship.

-Once you recognize the Four Horsemen as they enter into in your arguments or your mind, you can better see them for what they are: misleading guides for riding out a rough patch in your relationship.
+Once you recognize the Four Horsemen, you can better see them for what they are.
+They are false guides for riding out a rough patch in your relationship.

 Criticism attacks a partner’s personality or habits.
 Unlike a complaint, which expresses your displeasure with a particular, identifiable action, criticism rejects another’s overall character.